Table of contents

 How to know when your visa is going to expire?

 The UK Home Office will not give you a reminder that your visa or leave is going to expire.
-In order to work out the expiry date of your visa, you can check your biometric residence permit, or any stickers/ stamps on your passport.
+In order to work out the expiry date of your visa, you can check your Home Office decision letter, eVisa, the vignette/sticker or stamp in your passport.

-You should make sure to note that the date that your leave expires will be based on your current visa as opposed to the expiry date on your Biometric Residence Permit.
+You should make sure to note that the date that your leave expires will be based on your Home Office decision letter, to ensure that your eVisa reflects the correct duration.

-QC Immigration can represent you in dealing with your employer's checks.
+QC Immigration can represent you in dealing with your Employer's checks and guide them towards a fair decision.

 We can advise you to ensure your pending visa application does not hinder your ongoing employment or accepting of a new job offer.